-Anti-Workplace Harassment Guidelines
+Anti-Workplace Harassment Guidelines:

 These outline our zero-tolerance policy towards any form of harassment, discrimination, or inappropriate behavior in the workplace.
-They provide clear definitions of harassment and examples of prohibited conduct, as well as guidance on reporting procedures and avenues for seeking support and resolution outlines our zero-tolerance stance towards corruption in any form, including bribery, extortion, kickbacks, and other illicit activities.
-It establishes clear guidelines and procedures to prevent, detect, and address instances of corruption within our organization and in our interactions with external stakeholders.
+They provide clear definitions of harassment and examples of prohibited conduct, as well as guidance on reporting procedures and avenues for seeking support and resolution.

-Anti-Corruption Policy
+Anti-Corruption Policy: